Ethan Vernon snatches sprint victory in crash marred stage 3 of Tour of Guangxi

 Stage comes down to tight sprint between Vernon and Molano after mass crash in first 30km leads to race pause, multiple abandons

-Vernon charged toward the line wheel to wheel with Juan Sebastian Molano (UAE Team Emirates), who had to settle for a close-run second.
-Israel-Premier Tech also took third with Riley Pickrell in the drama-filled day which was also the longest of the tour.
+The British rider charged toward the line wheel-to-wheel with Juan Sebastian Molano (UAE Team Emirates), who had to settle for a close-run second.
+Israel-Premier Tech also took third with Riley Pickrell on the drama-filled day which was also the longest of the race.

 How it unfolded

-The question at the start was would it be a day for the sprinters or could the break finally make it to the end.
+The question at the start was whether it would be a day for the sprinters or could the break finally make it to the end.

-There were a few less riders setting off from Jungxi on Thursday, no surprises given that the stage 2 included a crash in the final kilometre.
-Jasper Stuyven (Lidl-Trek), who was one of the victims, was a DNS but the in doubt pre-race favourite Narváez made it to the start line.
-Other non-starters were an unwell Emmanuel Buchmann (Red Bull-Bora-Hansgrohe) and Fabio Jakobsen (dsm-firmenich PostNL), who finished nearly 15 minutes off the back of the main group on Wednesday.
+There were fewer riders setting off from Jingxi on Thursday, which was no surprise given that stage 2 included a crash in the final kilometre.
+Jasper Stuyven (Lidl-Trek), who was one of the victims, was a DNS but the in-doubt pre-race favourite Narváez made it to the start line.
+Other non-starters were an unwell Emmanuel Buchmann (Red Bull-Bora-Hansgrohe) and Fabio Jakobsen (DSM-Firmenich PostNL), who finished nearly 15 minutes off the back of the main group on Wednesday.

 It wasn’t, however, the end of the attrition.
 After an attacking start, where a group of three and another trio of counter-attackers had established a small gap, a large crash occurred, pausing proceedings within the first 30km of racing.
 More than 20 riders were caught up, including race leader Kanter, though he had made his way back to the peloton when the temporary halt was called.